 The CD-135 is certified for the use of both kerosene and diesel (DIN EN590) and is running with the two fuels in any mixture ratio.
 The engine has a time between replacement (TBR) of 2,100 hrs.

-4-cylinder, in-line diesel cycle engine, DOHC, 4 valves per cylinder, common rail direct injection, system turbo charged, liquid cooled, FADEC, wet sump oil system and reduction gear (ratio i = 1:1.69)
+4-cylinder, in-line diesel cycle engine, DOHC, 4 valves per cylinder, common rail direct injection system, turbo charged, liquid cooled, FADEC, wet sump oil system and reduction gear engines.

 Engine work principle